In contrast to the excessiveness of mass concrete blocks and towering glass walls, Frei Otto emerged as a poet of space.

 Otto’s influence extended even beyond these landmark works.
 He consulted on the famous folding umbrella canopies installed outside the Prophet’s Mosque in Medina, providing shade for thousands of worshippers during prayer.

 Otto pioneered a gentler way of shaping the world.
-His architecture coexisted with nature, embodying a philosophy of restraint, elegance, and harmony.
-Decades later, his principles remain foundational to sustainable design.
-In an era of climate urgency, Otto’s vision — rooted in lightness, sensitivity, and deep respect for nature, feels more vital than ever.
-Interestingly, the name “Frei” means “free” in German, considering his flowing, organic designs, one can say, Frei Otto indeed lived up to his name.
+His architecture coexisted with nature, embodying restraint, elegance, and profound respect for ecological balance.
+Decades later, Frei Otto architectural legacy remains foundational to sustainable architecture, offering a blueprint for building lightly in an era of climate urgency.
+Rooted in lightness, sensitivity, and freedom, his work feels more relevant than ever.
+Fittingly, “Frei” means “free” in German—and through his architecture, Frei Otto truly lived up to his name.